-There are defibrillators located in the following locations in V Block:
+There are defibrillators located in the following locations in V Block at Woolston campus:

 - Staffroom. - On the wall in the corridor outside the Electrical Technician's office (Room V207- 2nd Floor).

 There are three defibrillators on the Timaru campus - they are in the following locations: